LibrariesHacked/librarieshacked.github.io/_posts/2023-08-05-plr-technical-consultation.md

 Extra detail, such as branch and loan date, will aid in investigating anomalies and errors.

-Open data increases data visibility, and adds validation to provide a level of data accuracy that is impossible for a small team to achieve alone.
+Open data increases data visibility, and adds validation to provide a level of data accuracy that is impossible for a small team to achieve.

 ### Do you anticipate there would be any wider impacts as a result of the proposed change to the PLR book loans sampling?
 These could be positive or negative.